 Vol. 149, No. 4 — February 25, 2015

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 20(1) (see footnote a) and paragraph 97(1)(a) of the Special Import Measures Act (see footnote b), makes the annexed Regulations Amending the Special Import Measures Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 15 (see footnote a) of the First Nations Goods and Services Tax Act (see footnote b), makes the annexed Order Amending Schedule 1 to the First Nations Goods and Services Tax Act, No. 2015–1 (Aitchelitz, Kwaw-kwaw-Apilt and Skowkale).

 COMING INTO FORCE